alisissa/nutrition-guide/README.md

 ## Tech Stack:

 - Vuejs: I used Vuejs framework to build the user interface.
-Vuejs system is built around the concept of components, which are small reusable parts of UI and Code.
+Vuejs system is built around the concept of components and views, components are reusable parts of UI and Code, while views are usually the SPA "pages" that use these components.

-- Vuex: Vuex is a state management pattern/library that centralizes the business logic and will unify the source of truth which is the Store
+- Vuex: Vuex is a state management pattern/library that centralizes the business logic and will unify the source of truth which is the Store.

 - SASS